momjs/mom/README.md

 ####Removing DOM element containing a module
 The module system will recognize and unload modules if you remove them from DOM.
 On unloading the module system do:
-- call the preDestruct method (if present)
+- call the preDestruct method (if implemented and published by module object)
-- unregister the module from event-bus
+- unregister the module from event-bus (if your module returns a module object)
-- remove internal registration of the module
+- remove internal registration of the module (if your module returns a module object)

+#####Write the preDestruct method
+If needed you can clean-up or garbage collect your module by implementing the preDestruct method.
+It will called directly before unregistering the module object from eventbus and module registry.
+Please make sure your preDestruct implementation is NOT throwing any errors.

 To do for 1.4
 -------------